Definition of Sa’i

 As the years passed and as she grew older, Sarah remained childless so she suggested to her husband that she should have a child with her slave girl Hajar.

-Soon after Hajar had given birth, conflict and strife arose between Sarah and Hajar, so Sarah requested Ibrahim to take her away.
-In response to a divine revelation, Ibrahim brought Hajar and Ismail to Makkah (then known as Bakkah) and left them under a tree with a water skin and few provisions.
+In response to a divine revelation soon after Hajar had given birth, Ibrahim brought her and Ismail to Makkah (then known as Bakkah) and left them under a tree with a water skin and few provisions.

 Initially, Hajar was reluctant at being left alone in the desert but after she learnt that it was a divine instruction, she became satisfied and put her trust in Allah.
 Ibrahim then recited the following supplication after leaving them in Makkah: